humanmade/react-wp-ssr/README.md

 * PHP 7.0+
 * [v8js Extension for PHP](https://github.com/phpv8/v8js)

+react-wp-ssr works best when used with [react-wp-scripts](https://github.com/humanmade/react-wp-scripts/) to handle the various build processes.

+For local development, we recommend the [v8js extension for Chassis](https://github.com/Chassis/v8js).

 ## Quick Start

-We highly recommend using [react-wp-scripts](https://github.com/humanmade/react-wp-scripts/) to handle the various build processes.

 1. Add this repository to your project.
 2. Add `react-wp-ssr` to your node modules: `npm install --save react-wp-ssr`